RobertMueller2/OneIMExtensionExample/README.md

 ### Can I use a connection dialog?

-It's possible, but I didn't have much use for it yet at this point.
+It's possible, there is an example in the OneIM SDK, but I didn't have much use for it yet at this point.
 When e.g. used in LinqPad in a lab setting, it only slows me down.
 I'll admit though it'd be a good showcase feature.

 ### Can you extend this with foo or bar?